websperts/tinypng-cli/README.md

 	* Use a cache to not optimize the same file twice
 	* Verbose mode
 	* Add an argument to set the minimal acceptable compression (in %)
+	* Returns the number of calls for the current month (value is sent by the tinypng service)
 	* Update README
 * 0.0.8
 	* Add support for different resize methods (by tomatolicious)